 You can only use granite on this site.

 You can only use Bronze plaques and/or headstones in these areas.
-For further information please contact Veterans Affairs through its website.
+For further information please contact Veterans Affairs.

 You can only use Brass plaques on this site.